 We are one of New Zealand’s premier construction law practices.
 Our expertise is well recognised in the industry.
 We are ranked as a leading firm in this area by a number of legal directories.
-Andrew Hazelton and Scott Galloway each have over 25 years’ experience in working with the construction industry.
+Andrew Hazelton and Scott Galloway each have over 30 years’ experience in working with the construction industry.
 Since 2000 the firm has been involved in some of the leading construction cases in New Zealand.
-Rachel Conner and Mark Holland are Senior Associates each with their own caseloads in this practice area.
-Our solicitors, Jacob Burton and Sarah Martin actively advise our clients, particularly members of the Registered Master Builders Association, on a day to day basis.
+Rachel Conner and Mark Holland joined the partnership in 2021 and also practice in this area.
+Rachel works regularly with Master Builders and Mark is a qualified engineer and worked as such, including appointments as “Engineer to the Contract” for 16 years prior to being admitted as a lawyer.
+Our solicitors, Sarah Martin and Keelin Weekly actively advise our clients, particularly members of the Registered Master Builders Association, on a day to day basis.
+All of our lawyers work together as required on larger construction matters.

 Contract drafting and risk advice